+Primary Rate Interface.
 An ISDN interface to primary rate access.
-Primary rate access consists of a single D channel for signalling and 23 (T1) or 30 (E1) B (bearer) channels for user data.
+Primary rate access consists of a single D channel for signaling and 23 (T1) or 30 (E1) B (bearer) channels for user data.
 A PRI is typically carried on T1 or E1 facilities.